CarliJoy/intersection_examples/specification.rst

  - ``typing.Never`` and ``typing.NoReturn`` also called `bottom type <https://en.wikipedia.org/wiki/Bottom_type>`_
  - ``None``

-If such a type is used within an Intersection this Intersection shall evaluate to ``Never``.
+If such a type is used within an intersection this intersection shall evaluate to ``Never``.

 The reasoning behind this is that these types can't be subtyped and shouldn't be dynamically extended.